 Addiction is a dependency on certain substances due to a physical or emotional attachment.
-Usually, the brain’s chemistry is altered by overuse or due to genetic predisposition, leading to a physical link between the way a person perceives pleasure and pain, and drugs.
-Alcohol, cocaine, heroin, prescription medication – there are countless psychoactive drugs out there, and an addiction can develop through any one of them.
+Usually, the brain’s chemistry is altered by overuse or genetic predisposition, leading to a physical link between how a person perceives pleasure and pain and drugs.
+Alcohol, cocaine, heroin, prescription medication – there are countless psychoactive drugs, and an addiction can develop through any.

-Aside from physical addiction, many people build an emotional attachment to drugs as well, creating a habit wherein their drug usage becomes a coping mechanism to deal with stress.
+Aside from physical addiction, many people also build an emotional attachment to drugs, creating a habit wherein their drug usage becomes a coping mechanism to deal with stress.

 Why Some People Struggle with Addiction

-The factors that go into whether or not someone will become addicted to a drug are vast.
+The factors that determine whether someone will become addicted to a drug are vast.
 Many people have used drugs, but only a fraction of them turn it into a destructive habit.
 The most common factors aside from an unfortunate genetic predisposition are mental illness, peer pressure (especially for younger people), and poverty.

 Anyone who gets into addiction will struggle with it – it’s not an easy thing to overcome.
 But addiction can be beaten.
-Relapses are fairly common due to how resilient addiction can be to treatment, but recovery is always possible as long as you do not give up.
+Relapses are fairly common due to how resilient addiction can be to treatment, but recovery is always possible if you do not give up.

 Dealing with Addiction

 Addiction recovery relies on the availability and quality of treatment.
-Residential treatment, outpatient treatment, group therapy, and single therapy are all viable ways to helping someone cope with living without drugs or alcohol after months or years of dependency.
-But as an individual, you have to also consider how you want to deal with addiction in general, forming an attitude towards it and the effect it has had on society.
+Residential treatment, outpatient treatment, group therapy, and single therapy are all viable ways to help someone cope with living without drugs or alcohol after months or years of dependency.
+But as an individual, you must also consider how you want to deal with addiction in general, forming an attitude towards it and its effect on society.

 Addiction may have cost someone you love their life.
 As such, it’s understandable to consider it evil, just as many others might call cancer evil.
-But addiction doesn’t have intent, it does not think, it is not a person.
-Addiction is a condition, one that people from all walks of life suffer under, and one that can be treated in many different ways.
-If we highlight addiction and those who suffer under it as morally bankrupt, we undermine the fact that good people get addicted just as often as bad people, and that if we punish those we love for their addiction rather than reaching out and helping them through love and support, we will do nothing but perpetuate the cycle of pain on which addiction itself feeds and grows in a person.
+But addiction doesn’t have intent.
+It does not think.
+It is not a person.
+Addiction is a condition that people from all walks of life suffer under, and one that can be treated in many different ways.
+If we highlight addiction and those who suffer under it as morally bankrupt, we undermine the fact that good people get addicted just as often as bad people.
+If we punish those we love for their addiction rather than reaching out and helping them through love and support, we will do nothing but perpetuate the cycle of pain on which addiction itself feeds and grows in a person.